Do you have travel plans and you are worried about the impact Zika virus may have before or during a surrogacy or egg

-If you live in or travel to areas that have been infested by the virus, you need to take the necessary precautions to ensure that you are safe.
+If you live in or travel to areas that have been infested with the virus, you need to take the necessary precautions to ensure that you are safe.

 - You can use the mosquito repellent

 - Wear the protective clothes always

-– Take the necessary steps to protect your home from thee mosquitos.
-You need to use the screens on your doors and also windows.
-It is also important for you to repair any holes that may be present to keep the mosquitoes out.
+- Take the necessary steps to protect your home from these mosquitos.
+You need to use the screens on your doors and windows.
+It is also important for you to repair any holes that may be present, to keep the mosquitoes out.

 - Always sleep under a mosquito bed net, especially if you are pregnant.

 - You also need to protect yourself against the transmission of the virus through sex.
 If your partner has traveled to any of the virus prone areas, you need to take the necessary precautions.

 Decisions about surrogacy planning are complex, and the circumstances for surrogates and intended parents will vary.
-Surrogates and intended parents should discuss surrogacy planning with a trusted doctor or healthcare provider.
+Surrogates and intended parents should speak to their doctor or healthcare provider before making any international or domestic travel plans on areas with Zika risk.

-You can get more information on Zika virus visiting the U.S. Centers for Disease Control and Prevention website
+You can get more information on Zika virus visiting the U.S. Centers for Disease Control and Prevention website.
+Also, the CDC gives up-to-date information on areas with Zika risk.
+Check here for the most up-to-date information before travelling